DizNicolasAmor/interviews-practice/CSS.md

 In this example, all paragraph elements (<p>) will be styled with the specified rules, but only if they are siblings of <h2> elements.
 There could be other elements in between the <h2> and <p>, and the styles would still apply.

+### Adjacent Sibling Combinator

-Adjacent Sibling Combinator: A selector that uses the adjacent sibling combinator uses the plus symbol (+), and is almost the same as the general sibling selector.
+A selector that uses the adjacent sibling combinator uses the plus symbol (+), and is almost the same as the general sibling selector.
 The difference is that the targeted element must be an immediate sibling, not just a general sibling.

 ```
 p + p {